nshirooni/EE282/analysis_proposal.md

 The first goal will involve dealing with the preprocessing (Quality Control), cell type identification, and batch integration of the sc/snRNA-sequencing data in which this data is formatted as a gene by cell counts matrix.
-For this goal both Python and R will be utilized through their respective bioinformatics analysis platforms, Scanpy (Wolf et al, 2018) and Seurat (Hao et al, 2023).
+For this goal both Python and R will be utilized through their respective bioinformatics analysis platforms, Scanpy (Wolf et al, 2018) and Seurat (Hao et al, 2023) and maintained via conda.
 The datasets were generated utilizing 10X Droplet Sequencing in which a microfluidics chamber with oil releases cells from suspension as well as mRNA capture beads to capture cells in a droplet and sequence their mRNA's.
 Three key factors are indicated in quality control, Ambient RNA, a phenomenon in which cells do not survive dissociation and prematurely release mRNA prior to droplet capture.
 Doublets in which